1. Overview

 At this stage of an insurance application, a number of documents (i.e. requirements) are written, passed around, and signed.

-Problem: it gets confusing
+The problem: it gets confusing

 With multiple parties involved, it gets difficult to see how far along the process is, who is responsible for what, etc.

-Solution: a pizza tracker!
+The solution: a pizza tracker!

+Sales realized that our clients needed a product/feature that addressed this issue.
+Something like... a pizza tracker?
 This idea formed the basis for the OnTrack™ dashboard, and is where DJ & I started our ideation.